 Can't make it to your campus?
 We're happy to forward one to you.
 Contact Melanie.

 Door Creek Church’s Micah 6:8 Task Force spent several months together, reading through the entire Bible to discover what it teaches about doing justice and loving mercy.
-Pick up a hard copy, or download the 6:8 devotional to retrace our steps and discover its teaching for yourself.
+Pick up a hard copy, or download the 6:8 Devotional Journal to retrace our steps and discover its teaching for yourself.

 Tim Keller offers a concise summary of the Bible’s teaching about doing justice and mercy on behalf of the poor.